-Project Manag jement Control TfN follows an agile approach in relation to the management and control of projects undertaken by Business Units and in relation to engagement with stakeholders.
-Partial Compliance N/A Findings / Implications Through review of the supporting evidence provided for the four pro- identified that there is a range of monitoring mechanisms used betw across TfN vary widely in terms of subject matter, scope, cost and should be some elements of standardisation.
-For example, a project ensure there are some elements of consistency in line with TfN pol foundation across all projects, management should identify some k project teams as a standard.
-Templates will be issued for these ele- Managers should still be allowed some flexibility as currently encou ween different projects.
-Whilst we appreciate size and therefore flexibility is needed, in lin ct plan and timeline and standard templates icy and good practice principles.
-In order to ey elements of project management which s ments to ensure teams follow a consistent a e that projects un e with good pract provided to staff ensure there is a should be comple dertaken ice there in order to consistent ted by all Management Management will review project management best practices and Responsible Owner: Date: Priority: Action 4 identify monitoring mechanisms which will be used consistently across projects.
+Project Manag gement Control TfN follows an agile approach in relation to the management and control of projects undertaken by Business Units and in relation to engagement with stakeholders.
+Partial Compliance N/A Findings / Implications Through review of the supporting evidence provided for the four projects, and through our discussions with the Project Managers we identified that there is a range of monitoring mechanisms used between different projects.
+Whilst we appreciate that projects undertaken across TfN vary widely in terms of subject matter, scope, cost and size and therefore flexibility is needed, in line with good practice there should be some elements of standardisation.
+For example, a project plan and timeline and standard templates provided to staff in order to ensure there are some elements of consistency in line with TfN policy and good practice principles.
+In order to ensure there is a consistent foundation across all projects, management should identify some key elements of project management which should be completed by all project teams as a standard.
+Templates will be issued for these elements to ensure teams follow a consistent approach.
+However, Project Managers should still be allowed some flexibility as currently encouraged and promoted by the organisation.
+Management Management will review project management best practices and Responsible Owner: Date: Priority: Action 4 identify monitoring mechanisms which will be used consistently across projects.
 Once finalised templates will be developed and distributed to ensure consistency.
-Katie Day, Director of Strategy, Analysis and Communications 31 December 2023 Low Management Comment t Management have agreed to form a task and finish group from within the Senior Management Team to take forward the work on the project management framework, recognising the new operating model.
+Katie Day, Director of Strategy, Analysis and Communications 31 December 2023 Low Management Comment Management have agreed to form a task and finish group from within the Senior Management Team to take forward the work on the project management framework, recognising the new operating model.